sobamchan/sobamchan.github.io/_posts/2023-05-31-llms-summarization.md

 ### Ignoring instructions

 Paper 2 mentions that LLMs often ignore instruction.
 Such as generating some texts which are not summaries or exceeding length limit.
 Even though smaller fine-tuned models sometimes low-quality texts but they are still "summaries" that the models are trained to generate.
-This is unaccepted for many applications, for instance where users can't interact with models to actually make them to generate summaries, e.g., [my paper tldr pages](https://sotaro.io/tldrs).
+This is unaccepted for many applications, e.g., where users can't interact with models to actually make them to generate summaries, e.g., [my paper tldr pages](https://sotaro.io/tldrs).

 So I at the moment in my opinion if there are datasets which fit the application needs, it is safer to take fine-tuned models.